quartiq/miniconf/miniconf/README.md

 `bevy_reflect` uses its `Reflect` trait to operate on and pass nodes as trait objects.
 `miniconf` uses serialized data or `Any` to access leaf nodes and pure "code" to traverse through internal nodes.
-The `Tree*` traits like `Reflect` thus give access to nodes but unlike `Reflect` they are all decidedly not object-safe and can not used as trait objects.
+The `Tree*` traits like `Reflect` thus give access to nodes but unlike `Reflect` they are all decidedly not object-safe and can not be used as trait objects.
 This allows `miniconf` to support non-`'static` borrowed data (only for `TreeAny` the leaf nodes need to be `'static`) while `bevy_reflect` requires `'static` for `Reflect` types.